allegro/allegro.tech/_posts/2018-05-21-From-Java-to-Kotlin-and-Back-Again.md

 ## We gave Kotlin a try, but now we are rewriting to Java 10

 I have my favorite set of JVM languages.
 Java in `/main` and Groovy in `/test` are the best-performing duo for me.
-In summer 2017 we started a new microservice project, and as usual, we talked about languages and technologies.
+In summer 2017 my team started a new microservice project, and as usual, we talked about languages and technologies.
 There are a few Kotlin advocating teams at Allegro, and we wanted to try something new, so we decided to give Kotlin a try.
-Since there is no [Spock](http://spockframework.org/) counterpart for Kotlin, we decided to stick with Groovy in `/test` ([Speck](http://spekframework.org/) isn’t as good as Spock).
+Since there is no [Spock](http://spockframework.org/) counterpart for Kotlin, we decided to stick with Groovy in `/test` ([Spek](http://spekframework.org/) isn’t as good as Spock).
 In winter 2018, after few months of working with Kotlin on a daily basis,  we summarized pros and cons and arrived at the conclusion that Kotlin made us *less* productive.
 We started rewriting this microservice to Java.